iatmachian/imunify360-doc-test/docs/dashboard/README.md

   * <span class="notranslate">Cleanup, Quarantine as a fallback</span>

 :::tip Note
-Those options may be hidden for end-user if Cleanup is disabled in Features Management.
+Some options may be hidden for end-user if Cleanup is disabled in Features Management.
 :::

 * <span class="notranslate">_Rapid scan_</span> – dramatically speeds up repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.